Ulaanbaatar, also known simply just as UB, is the capital of Mongolia.

 Some even say that Mongolia is the most corrupted Asian country, so be careful when talking to authorities.

-If you planning to travel to Mongolia between mid-October to early March, high levels of air pollution can occur in Ulaanbaatar, and if you have pre-medical condition, it may aggravate bronchial or asthma conditions.
+If you planning to travel to Mongolia between mid-October to early March, high levels of air pollution can occur in Ulaanbaatar, and if you have the pre-medical conditions, it may aggravate bronchial or asthma conditions.

 - Visas - A visa for Mongolia is usually required.
 A Mongolian tourist visa is usually valid for a stay of up to 30 days within six months from the date of issue.
 Your visa can be extended for up to 30 days once within six months.
 However, if you are not sure about your visa status, contact your local Mongolian embassy for further information.